Melissa

 Museum opening - illustration, Jake Team LLC

 The Fort Worth African American Museum and Cultural Center welcomed its first visitors recently, showcasing a diverse collection of artwork that explores American history from a Black perspective.
 The museum is housed in a renovated building that dates back to the early 1910s, which was previously divided into two suites and most recently operated as a hardware store.
-Local construction firm Muckleroy & Falls and architect Michael Bennett dedicated nine months to the reconstruction and design of the space, which now features exposed ceiling beams and hardwood floors.

 Upon entering, guests are greeted by an all-white industrial loft that displays art across three sections.
 Featured artists include Tatyana Alanis, Jeremy Biggers, Missy Burton, CHOKE, Jennifer Cowley, Charles Gray, Riley Holloway, Michael E. Johnson, Vanessa Meshack, Evita Tezeno, and Donnie Williams.
-The artworks range from Gray’s painting “Kinfolk,” which illustrates themes of family, to Johnson’s “DAP,” which pays homage to influential figures in pop culture.

 The museum aims to highlight the historical significance of the American narrative through a Black lens.
 According to Barnett, a representative of the museum, the goal is to share the contributions of various ethnic groups to the fabric of the nation.
-He expressed a desire for the museum to be embraced by the community and to elevate the recognition of African American involvement in American history.

 As the current exhibit is set to run until August 15, the museum board plans to meet with community stakeholders afterward to develop a strategic plan for future programming and artistic showcases.
 There are intentions to hire a part-time executive director, although a specific timeline for this process has not yet been established.